farhi/looktxt/README.md

 ```-b | --binary```
 - sets binary mode for large numerical blocks (more than 100  elements).
 This option creates an additional '.bin' file to be read
 accordingly to the references indicated for each  field  in  the
 output  text  data file.
 This is transparently done when reading
 output files with matlab(1), scilab(1), idl(1), and octave(1).
+The binary option is implicit when generating HDF files.

 ```-c | --catenate```
 - Catenates similar numerical fields (which  have  similar  dimensions and names).